 - Stage IV — 4 percent

-Keep in mind, these statistics do not separate adenocarcinoma, squamous cell carcinomas or other more rare types of esophageal cancer.
+Keep in mind, these statistics do not separate adenocarcinomaCancer that begins in glandular (secretory) cells.
+Most cancers of the breast, pancreas, lung, prostate, and colon are adenocarcinomas., squamous cell carcinomas or other more rare types of esophageal cancer.
 That said, patients with adenocarcinomas tend to have a slightly better outlook.

 Treatments for esophageal cancer vary depending on several factors including stage, grade, and type of cancer along with the age and the overall health of the patient.